Preventive and mild curative interventions

 Schools are able to identify students who need an adapted learning line within a group if they do not reach the 1F level or deviate significantly from the offer of the rest of the group.
 A school is able to make a plan of action for this and make the necessary adjustments.

-At all schools, teachers can deploy aligned offerings for these students:
+In all schools, teachers can deploy aligned offerings for these students:

 – The school has a protocol for recognizing students who are more- or more gifted.